Margaret Hodge: Views

 In June 2016, together with Ann Coffey, Hodge called for a motion of no confidence in party leader Jeremy Corbyn.
-The following month, she supported Owen Smith in the 2016 Labour Party (UK) leadership election.
+The following month, she supported Owen Smith in the 2016 Labour leadership election.
+Hodge identifies as a Zionist.

 Views on antisemitism in Labour

 In July 2018, the National Executive Committee (NEC) adopted a code of conduct on antisemitism which was based on the IHRA's working definition while omitting or modifying examples of antisemitism, including defining how criticism of Israel can be antisemitic.
 Hodge subsequently said that Labour's refusal to adopt the full set of unamended examples for disciplinary purposes "make the party a hostile environment for Jews.
 It chose to entrench antisemitism ...
 This means that in 2018 a party member can call a Jew a Nazi and face little consequence."
 In contrast, a coalition of 36 international Jewish anti-Zionist groups signed a letter of opposition to the IHRA definition, calling it a "distorted definition of antisemitism to stifle criticism of Israel".
 Labour said all the examples were covered by other parts of the code.
 After the adoption of the new code, Hodge confronted Labour leader Jeremy Corbyn in parliament and called him "a fucking antisemite and a racist".
 The Party initiated a disciplinary investigation of the incident, with a spokesperson saying that "The rules of the Parliamentary Labour Party are quite clear, that colleagues have to treat each other with respect and not bring the party into disrepute and that is why action will be taken."
 The investigation was terminated following fears that MPs would resign had it continued.
 A Labour spokesperson said that Hodge "expressed regret" for her remarks: however, Hodge said that there were "no apologies, on either side".
-Hodge said that the prospect of an investigation had made her think about "what it felt like to be a Jew in Germany in the 30s", a remark described by Jewish journalist, Matthew Norman, as "deranged hyperbole", "absurd" and "grotesque" and by David Baddiel as "bollocks".
+Hodge said that the prospect of an investigation had made her think about "what it felt like to be a Jew in Germany in the 30s".